-This is my story of getting my eyebrows microbladed, the reason that I decided to put myself through the treatment was because I’m going backpacking around Asia so I didn’t want the hassle of doing them.
+This is my story of getting my eyebrows microbladed, the reason that I decided to put myself through the treatment was that I’m going backpacking around Asia so I didn’t want the hassle of doing them.
 That, and also because I’m vain.
 I did get them dyed every few weeks but they are quite patchy from overplucking so I wanted something longer lasting.

 I was on the fence about getting them microbladed at first as I didn’t want to walk around with terrifying slugs on my face for the next two years.
 With this in mind, I booked a consultation to discuss the treatment at a good spa that I know.
 I cannot stress enough how important it is to get a good practitioner who uses a new blade every time to prevent infections.